 Keith Town Station is easily accessible by coach or car as it is off the A96 just below St Rufus church.
 Operated by the KDR, it is separate from Keith mainline station, from which it is about 25 minutes walk.

-There is ample car parking and space for coaches at Keith Town and Dufftown Stations.
+There is ample parking space at both Keith Town and Dufftown Stations.

 A single or return journey can be made from either Keith or Dufftown on one of our Diesel Multiple Units (DMU).
 On the journey the history of the line, current operations and points of interest on the way are explained.

 Schools should provide their own packed lunches, which can be enjoyed in the picnic area close to Dufftown Station.
 In bad weather picnic lunches can be taken in the station building or on the train.

 Normal practice is to split school visits into groups.
 Each group, with a maximum of 10 pupils, undertakes a session on the following:

 Diesel Multiple Unit (DMU) – a good look around at the drivers cab and the controls.

 The Station – includes a visit to the booking office, waiting room and a peep at the little museum.